 Ultega Foldable F-Bike Price

-There are 4 bikes listed in the range that have different set up with different prices.
+There are 4 bikes listed in the range that each have a different set up with different prices.
 They do differ in what they offer – it’s not just down to the color.

-The cheapest and most popular is the grey bike (220 lbs weight limit) that doesn’t offer any accessories, next up is the grey bike with a max user weight of 286 lbs plus towel hanger at the back and somewhere to store the TV remote.
+The most popular is the grey bike (220 lbs weight limit) that doesn’t offer any accessories, next up is the grey bike with a max user weight of 286 lbs plus towel hanger at the back and somewhere to store the TV remote.

-Then there is the white/green model which has a more curved body with more vertical handlebars with more modern looking console (it is priced slightly below the grey bike (286 lbs weight limit) .
-The most expensive bike is the white/orange bike which comes with a back rest but otherwise looks to be the same as the white/green model.
+Then there is the white/green model which has a more curved body with more vertical handlebars with more modern looking console (286 lbs weight limit) .
+The white/orange bike which comes with a back rest but otherwise looks to be the same as the white/green model.

-It is only available for Amazon when I checked.
-It qualified for free shipping and Prime at the time.
+It was available at Amazon when I checked.
+It qualified for free shipping at the time.
 (It no longer appears to be available)